zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementBasics.md

 css cascade that builds and grows over time.
 * Isolation: it keeps the styling isolated to the specific item minimizing the risk of affecting other non-related items.
-* Reuseability as is or with extending.
+* Reusability as is or with extending.

 These benefits apply during the initial build and future changes benefit as well.
 For example, if there is a request to change a rendered H1 to H2 for SEO purposes,